Welcome.

 Book Reviews

-• Book Reviews must be of books scheduled for a 2023 release.
+• Book Reviews must be of books scheduled for a 2025 or later release.
 We recommend submitting your review at least one month before the scheduled publication date.
 Earlier is better.

 • Include in your review at least one sentence that conveys your overall stance on the book and embolden it. (e.g., "The Survivalists by Kashana Cauley ruthlessly interrogates what it means to be successful as a Black woman, a Millennial, and a liberal living in an urban center.")